Minimizing Scars After Surgery

-- Vitamin C: Vitamin C is a powerful antioxidant that inhibits the overproduction of melanin thus brightening skin and combatting hyperpigmentation in dark scars.
+- Vitamin C: Vitamin C is a powerful antioxidant that inhibits the overproduction of melanin thus brightening the skin and combating hyperpigmentation in dark scars.

-Keloid scars, the over-producing type of scar we talked about earlier, requires its own specific kind of approach.
+Keloid scars, the over-producing type of scar we talked about earlier, require their own specific kind of approach.
 There are several ways to treat them that your doctor will determine based on the size and growth of the keloid.